 The Abecedarian Project recruited and treated four cohorts of children in the Chapel Hill, North Carolina area from 1972 to 1977.
 Children were randomly assigned to treated and control groups.
 The treated children entered the program very early (mean age, 4.4 months).
-They attended a preschool center for eight hours per day, five days per week, 50 weeks per year until reaching schooling age.
+They attended a preschool center for 8 hours per day, 5 days per week, 50 weeks per year until reaching schooling age.
 The program focused on developing cognitive, language, and social skills in classes of about six.
-In contrast to the other programs, Abecedarian control children received some minor interventions: iron fortified formula, free diapers, and supportive social services when appropriate (Campbell and Ramey 1994).
+In contrast to the other programs, Abecedarian control children received some minor interventions: iron-fortified formula, free diapers, and supportive social services when appropriate (Campbell and Ramey 1994).
 Of the three early intervention projects, Abecedarian was by far the most intensive.

-The Abecedarian data set contains 111 children; 57 were assigned to the treatment group and 54 to the control group.
-Data collection began immediately and has continued - with gaps - through age 21.
-The data come from three primary sources: interviews with subjects and parents, program administered tests, and school records.
-Children received IQ tests on an annual basis from ages two through eight, and then once at age 12 and once at age 15.
-Researchers collected information on grade retention and special education at ages 12 and 15 from school records.
-Data on high school graduation, college attendance, employment, pregnancy, and criminal behavior come from an age 21 interview.
-Follow-up attrition rates are low, ranging from three to six percent for most outcomes.
+The Abecedarian data set contains 111 children, 57 assigned to the treatment group and 54 assigned to the control group.
+Data collection began immediately and has continued, with gaps, through age 21.
+The data come from three primary sources: interviews with subjects and parents, programadministered tests, and school records.
+Children received IQ tests on an annual basis from ages 2 through 8, and then once at age 12 and once at age 15.
+Researchers collected information on grade retention and special education at age 12 and 15 from school records.
+Data on high school graduation, college attendance, employment, pregnancy, and criminal behavior come from an interview at age 21.
+Follow-up attrition rates are low, ranging from 3% to 6% for most outcomes.